OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

  5) **inverse distance transform** as an auxiliary class to find objects centers

  Using this repo there is no need to create and store this targets separately (except usual masks), they will be generated on the fly by passing masks for instance segmentation to the transforms.
- Mask for instance segmentation here is the mask where background is 0 and every object is encoded by one number starting from 1 to 255 thus limiting maximum number of objects on one image by 255)
+ Mask for instance segmentation here is the mask where background is 0 and every object is encoded by one number starting from 1 to 255 thus limiting maximum number of objects on one image by 255).

  For the challenge all ships masks were encoded using rle in one csv file.
-Process of creating masks for instance segmentation is presented in [make_targets.ipynb](notebooks/make_targets.ipynb)
+Process of creating masks for instance segmentation is presented in [make_targets.ipynb](notebooks/make_targets.ipynb).

  ## Augmentations for training  <a name="augmentations"/>

- Here several essential augmentations in [transforms.py](src/transforms.py) which can be seen on the following image
+ Here several essential augmentations in [transforms.py](src/transforms.py) which can be seen on the following image.

 ![augmentations](git_images/augmentations.gif "Augmentations")